 Velocity is an artist-led organization providing a responsive framework to support, fuel and sustain dance artists in their ongoing development as professionals.
 We provide generous residency, performance and artist development opportunities; and collaborative creative production.

-If you have questions, please email Artistic Director Erin Johnson at email@example.com.
+If you have questions, please email One On Ones Creative Producer Emma Lawes at eglawes [at] gmail [dot] com, and cc Artistic Director Erin Johnson at erin [at] velocitydancecenter [dot] org.

 Made in Seattle 2021